fmiguelassisjr/fmiguelassisjr/README.md

 ### Hi!
 I'm Miguel!

-As a software engineering student, I'm (almost) always dedicating my time to learning through self-study about development, but also English and literature too, since these are my passions.
-My website is under construction at https://fmiguelassisjr.wixsite.com/about.
+Software engineering student, learning through self-study about development, but also English and literature too, my passions.
+My Website is under construction at https://fmiguelassisjr.wixsite.com/about.
 </p>

 #### Notes: